balena-io/docs/pages/about.md

 ## How Does Resin.io Work?

-We provide an image for you to place on your devices which contains an OS and our supervisor software which configures a secure local virtual network, connects to our servers and listens for updates to your software which it runs, transmitting logs to your device dashboard.
+We provide an installation image for you to place on your devices which contains an OS and our supervisor software which configures a secure local virtual network, connects to our servers, listens for updates to your software, and executes your code.

+Output from your code is securely transmitted from the device and displayed on your device's dashboard.

 ## What is Resin.io Useful For?